ncatlab/nlab-content/pages/4/1/7/0/714/content.md

-It follows, by a general result, that the notion of of dagger category is homotopy essentially algebraic There a homotopy limit sketch whose category of models (in spaces) is [[Quillen equivlence|Quillen equivalent]] to the model category $DCat$.
+It follows, by a general result, that the notion of of dagger category is homotopy essentially algebraic There a homotopy limit sketch whose category of models (in spaces) is [[Quillen equivalence|Quillen equivalent]] to the model category $DCat$.
 This is true also for the model category Cat.

 ##  $(\infty,1)$-dagger-categories {##oo1Version}